djgrant/env0/README.md

 ## Usage

-#### 1. Create a `.env0` file in your project root with the environment variable names that should be loaded from 1Password:
+#### 1. Create a `.env0` file

+In your project root, add a .env0 file (this can be commited in version control) with the environment variable names that should be loaded from 1Password:

 ```plaintext
 TEST_ENV_VAR